Passive Behaviour – What Happens When You Stop Living For Yourself

 - Prioritizing other people’s preferences

-One thing common about passive people is their approval-seeking behavior.
+One thing common about passive people is their approval-seeking behaviour.
 They put other people’s needs and preferences over theirs and are willing to this to great extent.
-This behavior is often displayed in statements like this:
+This behaviour is often displayed in statements like this:

 ‘I’d like to do X but if you prefer something else, I’ll be glad to do it instead.’